TheGameCreators/AGKRepo/README.md

 - Update version classpath 'com.android.tools.build:gradle:8.5.2' // was 8.1.1
 - Update version compileSdkVersion 34 in "AGKPlayer2\build.gradle"
 - Ensure that any Android Studio project points to JDK 17 (via "Settings>Build,Exe&Dep>Build Tools>Gradle>GradleJDK")
+NOTE: In September 2024 the main trunk was updated to API35 (Android 15)

 ## Sequence to build AGK Studio
 You need to open in Android Studio and build these projects once before attempting to compile AGK: